unsw-restech/unsw-restech.github.io/docs/software/r.md

 R is installed as a module.
 Each version has a number of libraries installed within it.

-If you would like a new library installed, please email the [IT Service Centre](mailto:ITServiceCentre@unsw.edu.au) with "Katana R Module installation" in the subject line.
+If you would like a new library installed, please email [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au).

 If you would like to use **RStudio**, we recommend you use the [Katana OnDemand](../using_katana/ondemand.md) service.